NikosPapa/Excel_Coffee_Shop_Sales_Project/README.md

 This interactive Excel dashboard provides a comprehensive view of coffee shop sales performance across **all store locations** in New York City.
 By transforming transaction-level data into analysis-ready features and leveraging PivotTables, PivotCharts, and slicers, the project uncovers meaningful patterns in revenue trends, customer behavior, and product performance.

 Revenue demonstrates a steady upward trend across the observed months, indicating increasing customer demand and overall business growth.
-Transaction activity varies by day of week, with weekdays—particularly later in the workweek—showing slightly higher volumes than weekends, suggesting a strong commuter-driven customer base.
+Transaction activity varies by day of week, with weekdays, particularly later in the workweek, showing slightly higher volumes than weekends, suggesting a strong commuter-driven customer base.

 Hourly transaction analysis highlights a clear concentration of sales during morning hours, consistent with typical coffee consumption habits.
 Activity gradually declines as the day progresses.